isabella232/sign-integrations.en/help/workday/install.md

 >
 >Make sure that you completely log out of any other Adobe Sign instance before proceeding.

-Once connected, the Adobe configuration enabled checkbox is set and you can begin using Adobe Sign with Workday.
+Once connected, the Adobe configuration enabled checkbox is set and you can begin using Adobe Sign with [!DNT Workday].

-### Configure the review document step {#configure-review}
+### Configure the Review Document Step {#configure-review}

-The document for the Review Document step can be either one of the following:
+The document for the Review Document Step can be either one of the following:

 * A static document
 * A document generated by a Generate Document step within the same business process
-* A formatted report created with the Workday Report Designer
+* A formatted report created with the [!DNT Workday] Report Designer

 You may add any of these docs with [Adobe Text Tags](https://adobe.com/go/adobesign_text_tag_guide) to control the look and position of the Adobe Signing specific components.
 The document source must be specified within the business process definition.
 It is not possible to upload an ad-hoc document while the business process is executing.

-Unique to using Adobe Sign with a Review Document step is the ability to have serialized Signer Groups.
+Unique to using Adobe Sign with a Review Document Step is the ability to have serialized Signer Groups.
 This allows you to specify role-based groups that sign in sequence.
 Adobe Sign does not support parallel signing groups.

-For assistance configuring the Review Document step, refer to the [Quick Start guide](https://experienceleague.adobe.com/docs/dc-sign-integrations/using/workday/quick-start.html?lang=en){target="_blank"}.
+For assistance configuring the Review Document Step, refer to the [Quick Start guide](https://adobe.com//go/adobesign_workday_quick_start){target="_blank"}.

 ## Support {#support}

-### Workday support {#workday-support}
+### [!DNT Workday] support {#workday-support}

-Workday is the integration owner, and should be your first point of contact for questions about the scope of the integration, feature requests, or problems in day to day function of the integration.
+[!DNT Workday] is the integration owner, and should be your first point of contact for questions about the scope of the integration, feature requests, or problems in day to day function of the integration.

-You may refer to the following Workday community articles on how to troubleshoot the integration and generate documents:
+You may refer to the following [!DNT Workday] community articles on how to troubleshoot the integration and generate documents:

 * [Troubleshoot eSignature integrations](https://doc.workday.com/#/reader/3DMnG~27o049IYFWETFtTQ/zhA~hYllD3Hv1wu0CvHH_g)
 * [Review documents step](https://doc.workday.com/#/reader/3DMnG~27o049IYFWETFtTQ/TboWWKQemecNipWgxLAjqg)